FastAPI¶

 CLI examples¶

-uvicorn main:app --reload
+uvicorn main:app --reload --port 8000

-# Install FastAPI with all dependencies
+# Install FastAPI with standard dependencies

-pip install "fastapi[all]"
+pip install "fastapi[standard]"

 Getting started¶